Noext/antminer-web-ui/README.md

 }
 ```

-### Using Vercel/Cloud

-Deploy on Vercel, Netlify, or another provider that handles HTTPS automatically.

-**Note**: Make sure to set environment variables in your deployment platform.
+### ❌ Cloud Deployment (Not Recommended)

+**Important**: Deploying to Vercel, Netlify, or other cloud providers will **NOT work** unless you:
+1. Set up a VPN (Tailscale/WireGuard) to connect the cloud server to your local network
+2. Configure the VPN on the deployment platform (complex)

+**For most users**: Local deployment or VPN-connected deployment is recommended.

 ## 📝 License